 Prized for it’s exquisite Italian steak, the menu also boasts a beautiful range of fish options.

 Why not wash that wholesome food down with one of their delightful cocktails to really make the most of your night out?
-It’s not called ‘Bar Carolina’ for nothing.
+It’s not named a ‘bar’ for nothing.

 Love a cocktail or 2 after a bowl of pasta?
 See our guide to the Best Cocktail Bars in Melbourne.

 This Italian restaurant has been open since 1993 and the food reflects over twenty years of excellence.
-It has become a much-loved favourite amongst Melbournians due to the phenomenal food that is served here.
+It has become a much-loved favourite amongst Melburnians due to its iconic status, phenomenal dishes and the winning conviviality of its atmosphere.

 If you find yourself waiting for a table at this popular Italian eatery, then you can head straight to the bar and sample a pleasing variety of Italian wine.